 Mail Exchanger, or MX records allow mail servers on the internet to find out where to send email - in order for you to receive email your Krystal managed domains your MX records need to point to Krystal's mail servers.

-In a web browser visit intodns.com - this is a third party tool that will report the current MX records for a domain.
+In a web browser visit intodns.com (external site link opens in a new window) - this is a third party tool that will report the current MX records for a domain.
 Type your domain in the box and click the report button:

 Scroll down through the resulting report to the MX section - you should see Krystal's MX records